 Most investors choose to invest in real estate.
 This is why this is the most popular option when it comes to Spain Golden Visa.
-For this option, you must invest €500,000 in Spanish real estate.
+For this option, you must invest a minimum of €500,000 in Spanish real estate.
 You can choose a commercial or residential real estate property.
 You may also choose a combination of both.

-Moreover, you can choose to rent out your real estate property in Spain.
+You can choose to rent out your real estate property in Spain.
 Additionally, various investors may combine their investment into one property, provided that each of them invests a minimum of €500,000.

-Finally, any amount exceeding the minimum property investment can be mortgaged out.
+Any amount exceeding the minimum property investment can be mortgaged out.

 This option requires you to invest a minimum of €1,000,000 in Spanish Treasury Bonds.
 This tends to be a popular option because of the financial security of these bonds.
-Moreover, the government backs Treasure Bonds.
+Moreover, the government backs Treasury Bonds.
 This represents a comparatively safe form of investment, which can get decent returns.